-The Sony IMX586 USB UVC camera module is engineered for demanding applications in industrial inspection, metrology, and research imaging.
+The Sony IMX586 USB UVC camera UC-548 is engineered for demanding applications in industrial inspection, metrology, and research imaging.
 Built on a 1/2.0" Quad Bayer sensor with 0.8μm pixels, this compact module delivers true 48MP resolution (8000×6000), enabling engineers to capture extremely fine details from a single frame.
 With its 5mm CS-mount lens (interchangeable with other CS lenses), the camera provides a versatile field of view, making it suitable for tasks ranging from automated optical inspection (AOI) and robotic vision to archival digitization and microscopy adaptation.

 Key Specifications Snapshot: